MiniZinc/libminizinc/en/cpprofiler.rst

 The first column identifies the (failed) node at which the nogood has been generated.
 The next column shows search reduction (in the number of nodes) attributed to this nogood.
-This is followed by the column that shows the number of times the nogood contributed to search reduction, that is, it the number of *1/n* pentagons it was partically or solely responsible for the early failure.
+This is followed by the column that shows the number of times the nogood contributed to search reduction, that is, the number of *1/n* pentagons that were partially or solely responsible for the early failure.
-Finally, the last column shows the nogood itself in a form of a clause (disjunction of literals) where its literals are spearated by a whitespace character.
+Finally, the last column shows the nogood itself in a form of a clause (disjunction of literals) where its literals are separated by a whitespace character.

 Note that dy default the entries are sorted based on search reduction.
 The sorting criteria can be changed by clicking on corresponding column headers.